ArnavDagar/MappingHomelessInSanDiegoDowntown/README.md

 ## 5. Program to process each month’s data maps

 This section describes the python script used to process each month’s data maps.
+The code is contained in the jupyter notebook:
+July_2025_MLBased_Homelessness_Report.ipynb

+Copy this notebook and the other folder described below and modify first few lines of cell 4 to ensure that path for your structure is correct.
-The script assumes the following directory structure (root directories and subdirectories).
+This notebook assumes the following directory structure (root directories and subdirectories).

 #### PROJECT DIRECTORY STRUCTURE
 ```